MicahElliott/flowrist/README.md

 ## So why not just use Canary?

-As a Colemak variant, I wanted to make [Canary][6] work for me.
+As a Colemak variant, I wanted to make [Canary][6] work for me, as I was trying move beyond Colemak.
 It made some good steps to reduce redirects, especially some bad ones, and SFBs are fantastic. `crst` works well, and `g` is nice there, and `f` is good on RHS.
 But here's what I couldn't live with:

 - `m` could never work alongside `n` on right-hand.
 Way too much LSB and redirects from it.
 It does help rolls being on right, but not worth the